gummikana/NoMoreMoney/rules.md

 Setup
 =====

+Each player selects a color based on the Cubes that are available.
+They keep the Cubes in front of their screen in a pile.
+This pile is an easy way to see which of the players is which color.

 Each player gets
 ----------------

 * 3 Gold pieces
 * Coins worth a total of $20
 * 1 Player screen to hide coins from other players
-* 9 Octagons of the player's color
+* 8 Cubes of the player's color
 * 1 Reference card

 General setup